open-forest-observatory/ofo-argo/README.md

 RUN_FOLDER is what you want to name the parent directory of your output

 DATSET_LIST is the txt file where you specified the names of the datasets you want to process located at `/ofo-share/argo-output`

+The rest of the parameters are for logging argo status in a postGIS database.
+Do not change these.

 <br/>